mlcommons/ck/docs/tutorials/scc23-mlperf-inference-bert.md

-## Files to submit to the SCC committee
+## Artifacts to submit to the SCC committee

 You will need to submit the following files with the reference (non-optimized) MLPerf BERT inference results to obtain the first (min) set of points: